FriendsOfShopware/FroshPluginUploader/README.md

 ## plugin:upload

-Will upload the zip to the store and triggers are code review
+Will upload the zip to the store and triggers a code review

 Valid arguments are: